im45145v/amfoss-tasks/task-05/readme.md

-i tried a lot to compete this task but nothing helped me to do it so stopped it
+i forced my brother and he got it how to do it by his friends